2009 FIRA Women's European Trophy

-The 2009 FIRA tournament acted as the continent's 2010 World Cup qualifying tournament.
+The 2009 FIRA tournament acted as Europe's 2010 World Cup qualifying tournament.
 The top four nations from the 2009 Six Nations had automatically qualified, but nations finishing fifth and sixth (Scotland and Italy) joined Spain, Netherlands, Russia, Sweden, Germany, and Belgium to decide the final two places.

 Format

 The teams were divided into two pools, the "seeding" broadly based on FIRA rankings, with the pool winners qualifying: